 Finally, make sure that all fasteners (body hardware, brake caliper bolts, etc.) are properly tightened.
 Physically go around the bike, and put a wrench or screwdriver on EVERY nut, bolt and screw you can find.
 Pay special attention to your Oil Drain Plug, Oil Filter, Levers, and Exhaust brackets.

-The NH track has a 99dBa sound limit at all Track Day events.
+The Palmer track has an enforced sound limit (dBa limits forthcoming).
 Most sport bikes... even with a reasonable aftermarket pipe... should be fine.
 However, if you know your bike is ridiculously loud, you should probably change the pipe.
-NO REFUNDS will be given if NHMS officials do not allow you to ride.
-And if your bike is very loud, it may give the track owners a reason to test everyone!
+No Refunds will be given if track officials do not allow you to ride.
+No matter what track you ride, if your bike is very loud, it may give the track owners a reason to test everyone!
 So please... do ALL motorcyclists a favor and keep the noise in check.